Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Hyperbolic spaces

 \end{proof}

-In the claim of the Lemma below the word "convex" refers to adding paths between two points, not to the Definition \ref{def:convex} of convexity with respect to an order.
-Note that in contrast to the result of \cite{benjaminironen} the number of the points (on our path) is not bounded.
-Given a set $X$ in a metric space $M$, define its partial convex hull $\rm{PCH}(X)$ as a union of geodesics between $x$ and $y$, the union is taken over all $x,y \in X$ and all geodesics between them.
+In the claim of the Lemma below the word ``convex'' refers to adding paths between two points, not to Definition \ref{def:convex} of convexity with respect to an order.
+Note that in contrast to the result of \cite{benjaminironen} the number of points (on our path) is not bounded.
+Given a set $X$ in a metric space $M$, define its {\it partial convex hull} $\rm{PCH}(X)$ as the union of all geodesics between pairs of points in $X$.